-While Business Operating Systems (BOS) – or Enterprise Resource Planning (ERP) systems as they used to be called – were once viewed as a business solution for large corporations, but research shows that SMEs are thinking differently.
+While Business Operating Systems (BOS) – or Enterprise Resource Planning (ERP) systems as they used to be called – were once viewed as a business solution for large corporations, but research shows that SMEs are thinking differently about ERP.

-A properly implemented BOS strategy allows SMEs to run as the smaller company they are, while effectively leveling the playing field and allowing them to compete alongside bigger companies.
+A properly implemented ERP or BOS strategy allows SMEs to run as the smaller company they are, while effectively levelling the playing field and allowing them to compete alongside bigger companies.

-In a survey conducted recently with over 300 respondents in SMEs it was found that 77% of them have already implemented a BOS solution.
-Indeed, for those SMEs that have not yet implemented ERP, the top reason they stated that would make them do so is because it supports explosive growth (39%), and the sudden availability of low cost options (39%).
+In a survey conducted recently with over 300 respondents in SMEs, it was found that 77% of them have already implemented a BOS solution.
+Indeed, for those SMEs that have not yet implemented ERP, the top reason they stated that would make them do so is that it supports explosive growth (39%), and the sudden availability of low-cost options (39%).

-9 Reasons why SMEs implement a BOS strategy
+9 Reasons why SMEs implement ERP as a BOS strategy

 - Manage growth – The main driver for BOS being implemented in SMEs is the need to manage growth expectations.
 With the economy slowly recovering, SMEs are aware that unsupported growth on the back of patchwork systems could result in business-failure.